Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Details of the analysis of integrable lattice models

 $\Delta(ih)= E_+(\pm \pi/2, \delta, h) - E_-(\pm \pi/2, \delta, h)$ is obtained as

-As shown in Figs.~\ref{Fig:lattice}~(a-1) and (a-2) in the main text, the above quantities show a good agreement with Eqs.~(\ref{eq:h_c}) and (\ref{eq:Delta(ih)}) in a broad range from the weak coupling regime where $\bar{\delta}$ is small.
+As shown in Figs.~\ref{Fig:lattice}~(a-1) and (a-2), the above quantities show good agreement with Eqs.~(\ref{eq:h_c}) and (\ref{eq:Delta(ih)}) in a broad range from the weak coupling regime where $\bar{\delta}$ is small.
 Furthermore, it can be checked analytically within the weak coupling approximation ($\bar{\delta} \ll 1$).
 For Eq.~(\ref{eq:h_c}), using the relation

 we take terms up to the first order in $\bar{\delta}$ and then arrive at $h_c=\bar{\delta}/a=(e/e^*)\Delta_0/(2 v)$.
 This is nothing but Eq.~(\ref{eq:h_c}).
 As for Eq.~(\ref{eq:Delta(ih)}), focusing on the small-$h$ regime and using $\cosh 2ah \sim 1 + 2(ah)^2$, we can obtain $\Delta (ih) \sim 4t \sqrt{\bar{\delta}^2- (ah)^2 + \bar{\delta}^2 (ah)^2} \sim 4t \sqrt{\bar{\delta}^2- (ah)^2} = \Delta_0 \sqrt{1 - (ah/\bar{\delta})^2}\sim \Delta_0 \sqrt{1-(h/h_c)^2}$.
 Then, we analytically derive Eq.~(\ref{eq:Delta(ih)}) within the weak-coupling approximation.